“Political Advantage, Disadvantage, and the Demand for Partisan News.“ [pdf] forthcoming, The Journal of Politics.

 In this paper, I argue that the national political environment can meaningfully affect variation in aggregate demand for partisan media.
-I focus on the relationship between the political context—namely, political advantage and disadvantage derived from elections—and media demand in the form of partisan newspaper subscriptions.
+I focus on the relationship between the political context— namely, political advantage and disadvantage derived from elections—and media demand in the form of partisan newspaper circulations.
 Using a dataset that characterizes the partisan slant of local newspapers and their circulation levels between 1932 and 2004, I find that when parties are electorally advantaged in presidential contests, demand for their affiliated newspapers decreases relative to demand for papers affiliated with disadvantaged parties.
 I uncover evidence of similar patterns in a case study of Florida newspapers, and I also compare the power of presidential versus congressional outcomes in shaping feelings of advantage and disadvantage.
-Taken together, these results provide evidence of a negative link between political advantage derived from presidential elections and the relative demand for partisan news.
+Taken together, these results provide evidence of a negative link between political advantage derived from presidential elections and the relative demand for partisan news. [online appendix]

 “Political Advantage, Disadvantage, and Partisans’ Information Search.”